-If you would like me to look over a practice exam essay response you have done, please bring a typed, printed copy of your exam response when visiting during office hours or during an appointment.
+If you would like me to look over a practice exam essay response you have done, please bring a typed, printed copy of your exam response when visiting during office hours.
 I will look over it while meeting with you.
 I am also happy to discuss, in the context of an office visit, your answers to released multiple-choice questions, including why the correct choice is the correct choice, etc.